 It’s a lesson in impact, in relevance.
-In other words, Olivier meant, he couldn’t ignore Burton.
-Just because he didn’t like what Burton did, that didn’t mean what Burton was without considerable merit.
+In other words, Olivier meant, the critic couldn’t ignore Burton.
+Just because he didn’t like what Burton did, that didn’t mean that Burton was without considerable merit.

 Sometimes we find something we just don’t like.
 We’d like to find a good reason not to like it, but the bottom line is, we just don’t like it.

 That seems to be the case with Robert A. Heinlein, who has been getting soundly trashed, and at great length, for decades now, with no end to the verbiage in sight.
 On the occasion of his Centennial, for example, there is this screed in the L.A.
 Times.

 Fading impact?
 How many column inches get devoted to a supposed has-been?

 This is absurd.
 To me, Heinlein will always have a warm place in my memory.
 What he did, despite the attempts of so many to discredit that work, was show me how to think things through.
 That I came eventually to disagree with much of what he proposed I think would have pleased him.
 The one thing that is consistently present in Heinlein’s work, beginning to end, is his loathing of apathy and ignorance.